PM Johnson will pledge to get Britain out of Brexit rut

 “You took your time, Boris,” one said.
 The other asked: “Where’ve you been?”.

 Johnson was due to speak at an electric vehicle manufacturer.
-Earlier on Wednesday, Elon Musk, chief executive of U.S. electric vehicle pioneer Tesla, was quoted as saying he had decided to build a new factory in Berlin, not Britain, because Brexit posed too much of a risk.
+Earlier on Wednesday, Elon Musk, chief executive of U.S. electric vehicle pioneer Tesla (TSLA.O), was quoted as saying he had decided to build a new factory in Berlin, not Britain, because Brexit posed too much of a risk.

 Johnson, 55, hopes to win a majority to push through a Brexit deal he agreed with EU leaders.
 The deadline for Britain’s departure is Jan.
 31.